 When you’re trying to get projects made, the two big questions you must answer are:

 2. How will your film make money?

-But you’re wrong.
-You blew the meeting and you didn’t even know it.
+But you’re mistaken.
+You blew the meeting, and you didn’t even know it.
 And now you’re getting radio silence.

-The good new is, nearly every entrepreneurial filmmaker has experienced this.
+The good news is nearly every entrepreneurial filmmaker has experienced this.

-Your goal is to help mitigate these risks as best you can and then refine, hustle and repeat.
+You aim to help mitigate these risks as best you can and then refine, hustle, and repeat.

 You can only be patient for so long.